Impressions of the Cote Vermeille: from Leucate to Collioure

 Cote Vermeille: Leucate

-Our first sighting of the Cote Vermeille (albeit in the far distance) was from the ruins of a chateau, high above the gorgeous village of Leucate, our first stopping off point after a few days in Carcassonne.
+Our first sighting of the Cote Vermeille (albeit in the far distance) is from the ruins of a chateau, high above the gorgeous village of Leucate, our first stopping off point after a few days in Carcassonne.
 Leucate stands on a peninsula sandwiched between the Mediterranean and the lagoon Étang de Leucate, roughly halfway between Narbonne and Perpignan.
 Interestingly it was the old frontier between France & Spain (today's border is about 95 kilometres south of here) and this castle was the last defensive bastion.
 The territory south of here was historically part of Spain but was relinquished to France through the signing of the Treaty of the Pyrenees in 1659.
 There are stunning 360 degree views from the chateau which overlooks the town, and the bay and was the most perfect place to watch the sun sink in the sky as the evening light faded.
 We were watched over by the Lady of Leucate, Françoise de Cezelly, who sacrificed her husband to save the town from the Spanish during the taking of the city in 1590.

-We were drawn to Leucate as our first coastal stopping-off point by a guesthouse which doubles as an art gallery.
+We are drawn to Leucate as our first coastal stopping-off point by a guesthouse which doubles as an art gallery.
 I'm a sucker for independent boutique hotels and will pretty much plan a holiday around my accommodation if I find something I like.
 And that's pretty much what happened here.
 This is La Galerie, a glorious townhouse on the main square - Place de la République.

 Aside from the guesthouse, the village of Leucate itself is so picturesque with an olde-worlde charm that feels almost like stepping back in time.
 We stepped out of our front door onto Place de la République, the central square which plays host to a market on a number of evenings and mornings per week.
 On the evening we arrived it was bustling as vendors sold jewellery and craft items while others sat in the evening sun and enjoyed an aperitif.
 A gentleman was selling old-fashioned music boxes and their delightful tunes rang softly through the air as we wandered the streets.